The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 I believe there are three tent pads and an open air outhouse.
 Payment is required.
 Check out the BC Parks website for more information.

 The first part of the trail is truly glorious with lots of mossy rocks, arbutus trees and occasional views.
-There is a bench with a view at the 1.9 kilometre mark.
+There is a bench with a view at the 1.9 km mark.
 We did not stop to enjoy it as it was raining at that point and we just wanted to get some miles under our belt.

 The next bit of hiking included a lot of up and down – nothing big but there seemed to be a lot of it.
 This section of forest included smaller trees – most moss covered and loads of ferns.
 Under wet conditions the ferns ensure your lower body and feet in particular get wet.
 This is where the gaiters really made a difference.